GHCOG Latest News

 Grays Harbor Demographic Highlights - updated!

-The GHCOG Grays Harbor Demographic Highlights brochure has been updated with current employment estimates and size of firm data, from Washington State Employment Security.
+The GHCOG Grays Harbor Demographic Highlights brochure has been updated with current employment estimates from WA State Employment Security, families and persons in poverty and median house value estimates from US Census Bureau, and median age and population over 65 estimates from WA State Office of Financial Management.
 See the link below for the brochure, in PDF format.

 Local Events Calendar, Greater Grays Harbor Inc.